DGAlexandru/NoCloud/docs/_pages/development/building-and-modifying-NoCloud.md

 For a list of possible values for `implementation` consult the robot implementations in [https://github.com/DGAlexandru/NoCloud/tree/main/backend/lib/robots](https://github.com/DGAlexandru/NoCloud/tree/main/backend/lib/robots).
 NoCloud is also capable of running without a real robot.
-The `MockRobot` implementation provides a virtual robot that has a few basic capabilities.
+The `MockNoCloudRobot` implementation provides a virtual robot that has a few basic capabilities.
 It requires no further implementation specific configuration.

 The config key `robot` specifies the NoCloudRobot implementation NoCloud should use as well as some implementation-specific configuration parameters.